Media Database: The Ultimate Guide

 Search by outlets/journalists

-Sometimes you’ll have a client who is desperate to get some coverage in a particular outlet, whether it be a specialty publication or a top-tier national one.
+Sometimes you’ll have a client who is desperate to get some coverage in a specific outlet, whether it be a specialty publication or a top-tier national one.
 When this is the case, simply search for that outlet and the database will return every single person on its roster.
-From there, you can drill down to see which ones are worth contacting.
+From there, you can drill down to see which ones you should contact.

-Likewise for specific journalists.
-If you know the name of the influencer you want to target, simply type it in, see if they’re in the database, and add them to your list.
-Badaboom.
+Likewise, for specific journalists, if you know the name of the person you want to target, simply type it in, make sure they’re in the database, and add them to your list.

 Here’s where the best databases set themselves apart.

 If you’re having trouble finding suitable media contacts searching by beats or outlets, try the keyword search.

 When you type in a term, the database searches the text of articles (this requires the tool be integrated with a media monitoring solution) and identifies who is writing about the keyword(s) for specific topics, industries, or even competitors.
 Agility PR Solutions has an integrated monitoring service that pulls in millions of articles every day—so you’re searching billions of articles.

 This easy-to-use, effective, amazingly useful way to search also makes it simple to identify non-traditional journalists—like bloggers or social media influencers—who may not cover a conventional beat or subject.